valentina-maggio/CV/README.md

 [Soft Skills](#-soft-skills) | [Tech Skills](#-tech-skills) | [Additional Skills](#-additional-skills) | [Education](#-education) | [Experience](#-work-experience) | [Interests](#-interests) | [Contact Details](#-contact-details)

-I am a dedicated and enthusiastic full stack developer, about to graduate from [Makers Academy](https://makers.tech/).
+I am a dedicated and enthusiastic full stack developer, who has just graduated from [Makers Academy](https://makers.tech/).
 After 8 years working in finance, I decided to challenge myself and move to an industry where I can really make an impact on people's lives.
 I am motivated to join a company where I can share my passion and my skills, while consolidating and extending my programming knowledge.

 ---